Upper Mustang Trekking -17 Days

 • Marvel at the breathtaking golden-sand mountains and the unique thorny bushes that characterize the arid landscape of Mustang.

-• Appreciate the beauty of the magnificent chortens and monasteries, which showcase classic architecture and are adorned with ancient artifacts.
+• Appreciate the beauty of the magnificent Chortens and monasteries, which showcase classic architecture and are adorned with ancient artifacts.

 • Be awestruck by the majestic Himalayan grandeur, including the awe-inspiring snowy vistas.